 What are carbon budgets?

 There are several types of carbon budgets.
 Most often, the term refers to the total net amount of carbon dioxide (CO2) that can still be emitted by human activities while limiting global warming to a specified level (e.g., 1.5ºC or 2ºC above pre-industrial levels).
 This is referred to as the ‘remaining carbon budget’.
-Several choices and value judgments have to be made before it can be unambiguously estimated.
+Several choices and value judgements have to be made before it can be unambiguously estimated.
 When the remaining carbon budget is combined with all past CO2 emissions to date, a ‘total carbon budget’ compatible with a specific global warming limit can also be defined.
 A third type of carbon budget is the ‘historical carbon budget’, which is a scientific way to describe all past and present sources and sinks of CO2.

 The term remaining carbon budget is used to describe the total net amount of CO2 that human activities can still release into the atmosphere while keeping global warming to a specified level, like 1.5°C or 2°C relative to pre-industrial temperatures.
 Emissions of CO2 from human activities are the main cause of global warming.
 A remaining carbon budget can be defined because of the specific way CO2 behaves in the Earth system.
 That is, global warming is roughly linearly proportional to the total net amount of CO2 emissions that are released into the atmosphere by human activities – also referred to as cumulative anthropogenic CO2 emissions.
 Other greenhouse gases behave differently and have to be accounted for separately.

-The concept of a remaining carbon budget implies that to stabilize global warming at any particular level, global emissions of CO2 need to be reduced to net zero levels at some point.
-Net zero CO2 emissions describes a situation in which all the anthropogenic emissions of CO2 are counterbalanced by deliberate anthropogenic removals so that on average no CO2 is added or removed from the atmosphere by human activities.
-Atmospheric CO2 concentrations in such a situation would gradually decline to a long-term stable level as excess CO2 in the atmosphere is taken up ocean and land sinks (see FAQ 5.1).
-The concept of a remaining carbon budget also means that if CO2 emissions reductions are delayed, deeper and faster reductions are needed later to stay within the same budget.
+The concept of a remaining carbon budget implies that, to stabilize global warming at any particular level, global emissions of CO2 need to be reduced to net zero levels at some point.
+'Net zero CO2 emissions' describes a situation where all the anthropogenic emissions of CO2 are counterbalanced by deliberate anthropogenic removals so that, on average, no CO2 is added or removed from the atmosphere by human activities.
+Atmospheric CO2 concentrations in such a situation would gradually decline to a long-term stable level as excess CO2 in the atmosphere is taken up by ocean and land sinks (see FAQ 5.1).
+The concept of a remaining carbon budget also means that, if CO2 emissions reductions are delayed, deeper and faster reductions are needed later to stay within the same budget.
 If the remaining carbon budget is exceeded, this will result in either higher global warming or a need to actively remove CO2 from the atmosphere to reduce global temperatures back down to the desired level (see FAQ 5.3).